-Turkey announced the 2053 Net Zero Emission Target of our country on September 27, 2021.
-By becoming a party to the Paris Agreement, our country has entered a brandnew process in which economic, environmental, and social transformation begins.
+Türkiye announced 2053 Net Zero Emission Target on September 27, 2021.
+By becoming a party to Paris Agreement, Türkiye has entered a brand-new process in which economic, environmental and social transformation begins.
 In this context, Türkiye has initiated the green transformation movement with the net zero emission target defined as the green development revolution.
 In Türkiye's Nationally Determined Contribution, policies and measures to reduce greenhouse gas emissions in the energy sector have focused particularly on renewable energy production and energy efficiency targets.

+Being aware of the importance of renewable energy, Akenerji has put the goal of; continuing renewable energy investments in the future, at the top of its main strategic goals.
+In this context, all activities are carried out by prioritizing renewable investments and following a sustainable business model.

-Although the fact that Akenerji also has a target for 2023 to invest on 198 MW renewable power plant.
-Kemah Dam and Hydroelectric Power Plant Kemah HEPP project has particular importance for our company because of the fact that it is the largest hydroelectric power plant in our portfolio with its installed capacity of 198 MW.
-The investment studies for the plant, with an anticipated electricity generation figure of 560 GWh per year, are still in progress and is foreseen to be commissioned in 2023.
-In addition, the hybrid system applications in Erzin NGPP has also been accelerated in 2021.
-The installation of 7.8 MW solar powerplant, which directly affects the internal consumption.
-Also Ayyıldız WPP capacity will be increased 6.2 MW. in 2021, we prepared our Corporate Sustainability Management handbook.
-We determined our sustainability performance indicators and our sustainability strategies covering the years 2021-2025.
-We have established our goals in line with the United Nations Sustainable Development Goals.
+In line with the company strategic target, the current largest investment for renewable source is planned for the Kemah Dam and hydro power plant project with 198 MW installed capacity.
+The project has particular importance for the company since it is the largest hydro power plant in the portfolio .The feasibility studies for the plant continues.
+In addition, the hybrid system installations in Erzin NGPP has also been accelerated in 2022.
+The installation of 7.8 MW solar powerplant, directly affects the internal consumption.
+Also Ayyıldız WPP capacity will be increased 6.2 MW.

+In 2021, we prepared our Corporate Sustainability Management handbook and determined our sustainability performance indicators and sustainability strategies covering the years 2021-2025.
+We have established our goals in line with the UN Sustainable Development Goals.
+Within the scope of the Corporate Governance Communiqué and Sustainability Principles Harmonization Framework of the Capital

+Markets Board; A Sustainability Committee composed of Executives was formed by our Board of Directors for Environmental, Social, Corporate Governance (ESG) extensions, collection and monitoring of related policies and documents, the Company's Security Policy was approved, the internet files were also disclosed to the public and a statement was made on the Public Disclosure Platform (Public Disclosure Platform).
+Our Sustainability Report has started to be published as an Integrated Annual Report as of 2021 activity year.